 The examples below are of Lombardi's work connecting the relationships between George W. Bush, Harken Energy, and Jackson Stephens:

-George W. Bush, Harken Energy and Jackson Stephens
+George W. Bush, Harken Energy and Jackson Stephens c.
+1979-90, 5th Version 1999

-Close-up of network detail
+Close-upof network detail

-Close up depicting a profit made by Bush, 2 weeks before Saddam Hussein invaded Kuwait
+Close up depicting a profit made by Bush, 2 weeks before Saddam Hussein invaded Kuwait via Frances Richard

 "...though he possessed the instincts of a private eye and the acumen of a systems-analyst, Lombardi was of course an artist, and from the raw material of wire-service reports and books by political correspondents, he drew not only chronicles of covert, high-stakes trade, but technically pristine and sensually compelling visual forms"-Frances Richard